KittiKovacs/winenation/README.md

 STRIPE_SECRET_KEY

 Then, In Stripe, I created a new webhook endpoint for my Heroku app.
-On the Developers tab Webhooks I added endpoint:https://winenation.herokuapp.com/checkout/wh/
-I set receive all events.
+On the Developers tab Webhooks I added endpoint for the webhook: https://winenation.herokuapp.com/checkout/wh/ and set receive all events.
 I then revealed my webhooks signing secret and added that to our Heroku config variables too as STRIPE_WH_SECRET.

 I then sent test webhook to test if it all works.